 - People didn’t recognize the brand, only the features in the commercial: A handful of people recalled non-branded features more often than the brand or product name (Honda case study 2012).

 So how do we keep people on the path to purchase?
-Use second screen searches, organic and paid.
+Use second screen advertising, organic and paid.

 - Capture Interest